Kissimmee Chain of Lakes Area

 Fishing

 FWC works with local counties to create community fishing opportunities on several lakes designated as Fish Management Areas.
-Anglers reliably reel in catches of largemouth bass, bluegill, shellcracker and black crappie.
+Anglers reliably reel in catches of Florida bass, bluegill, shellcracker and black crappie.
 Fishing and frogging are allowed year round.

 For more information on fishing opportunities, go to FWC's Freshwater Fishing page.
 A freshwater fishing license is required for Fish Management Area lakes.
 Also, special bag limits and methods apply on these lakes.
 For the restrictions on each particular water body, consult the freshwater fishing regulations or call the nearest FWC Regional Office.